goozbach-presentation/ansible-sysadvent/index.md

 footer: Derek Carter
 subfooter: http://presentation.goozbach.com/

-# Ansible: Infrastructure Managment Made Easy!
+# Ansible: Infrastructure Management Made Easy!
 ## What is Ansible?
-Ansible is most easliy described by calling it a "configuration management tool", but it is so much more.
+Ansible is most easily described by calling it a "configuration management tool", but it is so much more.

 Written in Python, with an easy to modify architecture, Ansible is built to do more than the common "configuration management" tasks.

 Out of the box, Ansible can be used to:
-- Do your normal config managment tasks:
+- Do your normal configuration management tasks:
     - Create system files via templates
     - Manage software installation using `yum`, `apt`, `gem`, or the like.
     - Manage services or daemons (eg. `start`, `stop`, `enable`, `disable`)
-- Do orchistration tasks such as:
+- Do orchestration tasks such as:
-    - Remove servers from load balancers
+    - Remove servers from load balance rs
     - Disable monitoring/alerting
     - Deploy your code via `git`
-- Continous integration tool
+- Continuous integration tool
     - Deploy code to QA servers
     - Run Tests
     - Promote software to production if tests pass

-Ansible is agentless.
+Ansible is agent less.
 It uses the (most likely already running) ssh server on the target.
 This access uses either the Python library `paramiko` (the default) or the stock `openssh` clients.